theforeman/forklift/docs/development.md

 bundle exec foreman start
 ```

-### Webpack dev server & Firefox
+### Webpack dev server

-When using the dev server on Firefox you need to accept the self-signed certificate.
+When using the dev server you need to accept the self-signed certificate.
 You should go to `https://centos7-devel.example.com:3808` (or your equivalent) and add an exception for this certificate.
-Chrome does not throw any warnings if you have accepted the same certificate already for `https://centos7-devel.example.com`.

 ## Koji Scratch Builds